India Is a Hindu Nation: Why Feel Shy About It?

 Situation in India

-In India the entire scenario is different.
-One fact stands out is that Hinduism is different from Islam and Christianity.
+In India, the entire scenario is confusing.
+One fact is that Hinduism is different from Islam and Christianity.
 Both Islam and Christianity at some point in time used the sword to devastating effect for conversion.
 But Hinduism is the only religion that spread by love.
 There has never been any violence in the spread of Hinduism.it spread in ancient times by convincing arguments and not by force.
-It is belief system that is cerebral and caters to the higher echelons of the mind.
+It is a belief system that is cerebral and caters to the higher echelons of the mind.

-However unlike in the other nations Indian do not value their tradition.
+However, unlike in the other nations Indian's do not value their tradition.
 Perhaps 900 years of Muslim rule and 200 by English have weaned away the educated elite to denigrate the ancient philosophy.
-They can’t read Sanskrit and have been so brain washed that they feel “modern” and Hindu cannot go together.
+They can’t read Sanskrit and have been so brainwashed that they feel “modern” and Hindu cannot go together.

 The role of the missionaries cannot be underestimated.
-On orders of the Vatican they decry Hindu gods to the young and bring out the ills of Hinduism like caste.
+These men on orders of the Vatican decry Hindu gods and bring out the ills of Hinduism like caste.
 Unfortunately we have an elite that feels it is passé to criticize being Hindu.
-There is an inherent sense of shame and such elite feel happy in Moslem and Christian company.
+There is an inherent sense of shame and such elite feel happy in Moslem and Christian companies.
 The Indian Congress party has had a big hand in this and the leaders even Gandhi will have to answer to the bar of history.

 At the same time, many Westerners, including staunch Christians, know the value of Hindu culture and surreptitiously appropriate insights from the vast Indian knowledge system, drop the original Hindu source and present it either as their own or make it look as if these insights had already been known in the West.
 Isn’t this sad?
 Yet Hinduism still has a lot to offer as it is an ocean whose depth cannot be fathomed